arnekv/docs/dev/concepts/reference/ts_plotting_charts.md

 Let’s use a worked example to illustrate how the Time Series API may be used to select the most appropriate aggregate bucket size to render the most precise view of the data.
 This example uses the average aggregation.
 The example is also valid for use of Min and Max aggregate types.

-NOTE: This example does not suggest that plotting the highest fidelity graph is best practice in all cases.
+<Note>This example does not suggest that plotting the highest fidelity graph is best practice in all cases.
 The mode of visualisation should be chosen appropriate to the customer use case.
-In some scenarios, a lower granularity, scatter type plot may be more useful than the high granularity example illustrated here.
+In some scenarios, a lower granularity, scatter type plot may be more useful than the high granularity example illustrated here.</Note>

 Example 1:
 * A sensor produces temperature readings at a frequency of 1hz, or 60 data points per minute.